Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Library of Congress

 Mary Todd Lincoln TimelineMary, the wife of President Abraham Lincoln, led a controversial and tragic life.
 The timeline here reflects only part of the turmoil she suffered over 63 years.
 Like many others of her time, she experienced the death of loved ones early and often.
 She outlived three of her four sons, as well as her husband, who was murdered at her side.

 Her contemporaries called her witty, pleasant, cultured, and insightful, but also high-strung, devious, petulant, and sharp-tongued.
-The pressures of being First Lady stoked the extremes of her temperament: a White House staffer dubbed her the "Hellcat," while thousands of visitors enjoyed her hospitable receptions.
+The pressures of being First Lady stoked the extremes of her temperament: a White House staffer dubbed her the "Hellcat," but thousands of visitors enjoyed her hospitable receptions.

-She was born into a wealthy, Southern slave-holding family, which was fractured after her mother's death.
+She was born into a wealthy, Southern slave-holding family, which went into decline after her mother's death.
 Her stepmother bore nine children, most of whom later rebelled against the government headed by Mary's husband.
 Following the president's assassination, she lived a nomadic, sorrowful, and sometimes bizarre life, mostly abroad.

 DECEMBER 13, 1818